 All cherished TV twosomes give their best impression of being happy, lovey-dovey partners.
 While there are some TV couples who got together in real life, there are plenty of other actor pairings who hated each other in reality.
 Many people look to television for entertainment and escapism, so it's easy to forget that the actors you're watching are actually working their jobs right there - and not every job, work environment, or colleague is going to be a cakewalk.

 These professionals, who had to pretend to like someone they despised, had to take their acting abilities to a whole new level.
+Despite often appearing on some of the funniest shows on television, there were no laughs shared between certain actors and actresses behind the scenes.
+Even a couple on one of the most iconic CBS comedies of all time had an acrimonious behind the scenes relationship.
 In most cases, they were successful in making fans believe they loved their TV partners.
 However, off-screen coffee breaks, holiday parties, and downtime were probably pretty brutal - just ask these TV co-stars who hate each other.

 Gillian Anderson & David Duchovny - The X-Files